ibm-cloud-docs/appid/rate-limits.md

 For more information, see the [rate limit management API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.updateRateLimitConfig){: external}.

-## Ingress annotation
+### Ingress annotation
 {: #annotation-limits}

 Be sure to review the following limitations before you configure your annotation.

 * Refresh tokens are not currently supported.
 * {{site.data.keyword.containerlong}} supports one Ingress per namespace.
 If you already have one, you can update the existing Ingress configuration or use a different namespace.
 * The annotation does not work behind a proxy.

-## Extensions
+### Extensions
 {: #limits-extensions}

-### Pre-MFA
-{: #limits-premfa}

-* The response from your extension point must not exceed 10KB.
+* The response from your pre-mfa extension point must not exceed 10KB.
 If it does, the request is aborted and the user is required to complete MFA.
-* If it takes {{site.data.keyword.appid_short_notm}} longer than 5 seconds to establish a connection to your extension point, or if the request takes longer than 7 seconds to complete, the request is aborted and the user is required to complete MFA.
+* If it takes {{site.data.keyword.appid_short_notm}} longer than 5 seconds to establish a connection to your pre-mfa extension point, or if the request takes longer than 7 seconds to complete, the request is aborted and the user is required to complete MFA.